Online Tenant Handbook for The Tidelands

 Only the University, and not Tenant, will provide extermination services for insects, spiders, and other pests.
 Upon Tenant’s request, the University will provide a one-time extermination for bed bug infestation at no additional charge.
 Tenant will pay for any additional extermination by the University as a direct result of Tenant’s negligence, poor hygiene, lack of cleanliness, or personal effects.
 Tenant shall to immediately report any pest infestation to Housing Services.

 Housing Services provides bell hop cart rentals for tenant use.
-A bellhop cart can be checked out from the Housing Services Office during normal business hours, Monday through Friday 8am-5pm.
 These will be available in both buildings on a first come, first served basis.
 They will be on the honor system and tenants will return them to the lobby when they are done using them.

 Each unit is equipped with smoke detectors and a fire alarm system.
 If an alarm goes off, listen to the instructions.
 In case of a fire, immediately vacate the building and call the fire department at 911.
 Only the engineers or the Fire Department will be able to turn off the system.